tarza17/PyMOODENG/docs/source/features.rst

 Currently implemented features:

 - Simulation of a system with multiple bodies
-- Addition of addientional bodies
+- Creation of custom bodies

 Planned features include: